junxit/us-congress-bills-111/metadata.md

 - 2010-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 347 - 0 (Roll no. 337). (text: CR H4223)
 - 2010-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 347 - 0 (Roll no. 337).(text: CR H4223)
 - 2010-06-09 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 422.
+- 2010-09-29 — Amendment SA 4686 agreed to in Senate by Unanimous Consent.
+- 2010-09-29 — Amendment SA 4686 proposed by Senator Durbin for Senator Cantwell. (consideration: CR S7763; text: CR S7763) To make a technical correction.
+- 2010-09-29 — Measure laid before Senate by unanimous consent. (consideration: CR S7763)
+- 2010-09-29 — Passed Senate with amendments by Unanimous Consent.
+- 2010-09-29 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.
+- 2010-09-29 — Senate amendment agreed to: Amendment SA 4686 agreed to in Senate by Unanimous Consent.
+- 2010-09-29 — Senate amendment proposed (on the floor): Amendment SA 4686 proposed by Senator Durbin for Senator Cantwell.(consideration: CR S7763; text: CR S7763)
+- 2010-09-29 — Senate amendment submitted